-soldier in full gear climbing a ladder at night with night vision goggles as another soldier stands watch
+Soldier in full gear climbing a ladder at night with night vision while another stands watch, illustrating tactical readiness training under operational load

 Why a Tactical Readiness Model Matters